AlxndrPsclt/rpi-shaders/README.md

 # GLSL Sandbox for Real-Time Shader Rendering

 This project is a minimalist GLSL sandbox designed to run shaders in real-time.
 It captures audio input, performs FFT analysis, and allows the results to interact with shaders.
-The sandbox is lightweight and flexible, initially developed and tested for a **Raspberry Pi 4** running **headless Alpine Linux**.
-However, it should work on other platforms and operating systems with minimal changes.
+The sandbox is lightweight and flexible, initially developed and tested for a **Raspberry Pi 4** running **headless Diskless Alpine Linux**.

 ## Features
 - Real-time shader rendering using `raylib`.